jsturma/jstoolbox/cloud/azure/vm/README.md

 - **--sas-hours**: Lifetime, in hours, of the temporary SAS granted on snapshots for copy.
 Optional.
 Default: 6.
 - **--delete-snapshots**: Whether to delete snapshots after the copy completes.
 Optional.
 Values: `true` or `false`.
 Default: `false`.
 - **--tags**: Space-delimited list of `key=value` tags applied to created snapshots.
 Optional.
 Example: `--tags "project=backup env=prod"`.
+- **--replicate-to**: Local directory path for on-premise replication.
+If provided, after all exports complete, downloads all blobs from the container to the specified local path, maintaining the same `vm/timestamp/` directory structure.
+Optional.

 ### Environment variables (REST script only)
 - **AZ_ARM_TOKEN**: Optional bearer token for ARM (`https://management.azure.com/.default`).
 If not set, the script uses client credentials.